 Many women want to have breast augmentation surgery, but the possibility of agony throughout the recovery process keeps them from doing so.
 Some women, understandably, do not want to go through a difficult recovery, even if the end result is a boost in confidence and the attainment of your aesthetic goals.
-If fear of pain is keeping you from having a breast augmentation, know that Soler Cosmetic Plastic Surgery in Tampa, FL is a trained surgeon who knows how to keep recovery pain to a minimum for all of his patients.

 Is Breast Augmentation Surgery Excruciatingly Painful?

 It’s not as bad as you may assume.
 In fact, the pain of recovery is so minor that over-the-counter pain relievers like Advil or Tylenol are sufficient to alleviate any discomfort experienced following surgery.
 Of course, there are two major elements that influence how much pain you feel after your breast augmentation recuperation.

 The first consideration is your pain threshold.
 Some people have a higher pain tolerance, meaning they can deal with discomfort better, while others have a lower pain threshold, meaning they are more sensitive to pain.
 Pain tolerance is intrinsic in all people, however if you have a higher pain threshold, it may help you recover more quickly.

 Time, which may be divided down into four stages, is another aspect that will impact the degree of discomfort you can expect:

 1. Directly Following Surgery